ChristosGreer/NumGame/README.md

 -An input box will be in the center of the screen for the user to input their guess

 If the user guesses the number:
-    -They are shown the next level
-    -They are shown the new number range
-    -They are sometimes given an extra life if they are below the max
+    -They are shown the next level and the page display changes slightly to show the new level number -They are shown the new number range above the input box -They are sometimes given an extra life if they are below the max number of lives

 If the user fails to guess the number:
     -They lose a life and are told if the number is higher or lower and then to guess again

 If the user runs out of lives:
-    -They are taken to a "game over" screen
-    -The level they made it to is displayed
-    -Their score is displayed next to their previous score and highest score -They are told if they got a new record
-    -They are given the option to return to the main menu
+    -They are taken to a "game over" screen which displays some statistics -The level they made it to is displayed as their score -Their score is displayed next to their previous score and highest score -They are told if they got a new record and if it is a new record it will also appear in the highest score spot -They are given the option to return to the main menu